kkub11/microtonal2/NOTES.md

 Note: a dissonant small step can be worse than a consonant large leap (e.g. an octave may be preferred over a dissonant half-step).

-**Term 4: Interval comparison / thematic similarity cost (the "wild" term)** From the January 2025 "Comparing Intervals" post:
+**Term 4: Interval comparison / thematic similarity cost** From Jim's January 2025 "Comparing Intervals" blog post.
-When the same position in two different phrase repetitions is compared, not only should those two pitches be consonant, but the *interval* from the previous note to each should be similar.
+When the same position in two different phrase repetitions is compared, not only should those two pitches be consonant with each other, but the *interval* from the previous note to each should be similar.
-`expectedPitch = prevPitch_b + (prevPitch_a → p_a interval)`
+If snippet A plays notes [a1, a2] and snippet B plays [b1, b2],
+the interval a1→a2 should match b1→b2.
+To encode this:
+`expectedPitch_b2 = b1 + (a2 - a1)`  (in EDO steps)
-`cost += thematicWeight * costTable[p][expectedPitch]`
+`cost += thematicWeight * costTable[p][expectedPitch_b2]`
 This encodes melodic shape preservation across variations of a phrase.

+**Weight parameters (user-adjustable sliders):**
+- `rangeWeight`: how strictly voices stay in their range
+- `jumpWeight`: how much melodic jumps are penalized
+- `thematicWeight`: how strongly phrase shapes are preserved

 ---

 ## Algorithm: Simulated Annealing

 ```
-1. Initialize scoreArray randomly (or with a comma traversal pattern)
+1. Initialize scoreArray randomly (or with a comma traversal seed pattern)
 2. Set temperature T = T_start (high, e.g. 5000)
 3. Repeat many millions of times:
    a.
-Pick a random note event (voice, position in hypercube)
+Pick a random note event (voice + position in hypercube)
    b.
+For each candidate pitch in the scale:
-Compute total cost of all 4 terms for current pitch
+      - Compute total cost of all 4 terms
    c.
-Pick a candidate new pitch from the scale (weighted by cost)
+Choose a pitch using weighted random selection:
+      weight(p) = exp(-cost(p) / T)
    d.
-Compute cost of candidate pitch
+Assign the chosen pitch to this note event
    e.
-If candidate cost < current cost: accept
-      Else: accept with probability exp(-(newCost - oldCost) / T)
+Periodically (e.g. every 100,000 iterations):
-   f.
-Periodically decrease T by factor ~0.99 or similar schedule
+      - Decrease T by cooling factor (e.g. multiply by 0.98)
-4. At each temperature snapshot, optionally save the state
+      - Compute total system cost (sum of all note event costs)
+      - Report temperature + cost to UI via postMessage
+      - If user has requested a snapshot, save current scoreArray
-5. Sweet spot is near the phase transition temperature where
-   total system cost drops suddenly
+4. Sweet spot is near the phase transition where total cost drops suddenly
 ```

+**Temperature schedule:**
-**Temperature schedule:** Jim starts very high and multiplies by a factor < 1.0 each round.
-The graph in the Oct 2025 "Emergent Order" post shows a sudden cost drop around temperature 230 for a 34edo piece, with temperatures ranging from ~5000 down to ~50.
+Jim starts very high and multiplies by a factor < 1.0 each round.
+The Oct 2025 "Emergent Order" post shows a sudden cost drop around temperature 230 for a 34-EDO piece, with temperatures from ~5000 to ~50.
+The exact transition temperature varies with EDO, scale, and cost function.

 **Initialization options:**
-- Random: start fully random, let order emerge
+- Random: start fully random, let order emerge spontaneously
 - Seeded traversal: initialize with a repeated comma traversal pattern, then fix temperature at the observed transition point

-**Neighbor topology:**
+**Neighbor topology (WRAPS):**
-Each note event at position [v][d1][d2]...[dn] has neighbors:
+Each note event at position [v][i1][i2]...[in] has neighbors:
-- 2 neighbors per dimension (±1, wrapping)
+- For each dimension k: positions with ik±1 (mod dk) — WRAPS AROUND
-- 1 cross-voice neighbor (same position, adjacent voice) Total ~5–7 neighbors per note event.
+- 1 cross-voice neighbor: same position, adjacent voice (also wraps) Total ~5–7 neighbors per note event.
+The wrapping is essential — it creates the toroidal topology that enables the phase transition and fractal structure.

+---

+## Snapshot System (Critical UX Feature)

+Because annealing can run for hours or days, the app MUST NOT treat it as a blocking "generate then done" operation.
+Instead:

+- The annealing runs continuously in a Web Worker
+- The user can request a snapshot at any time via a button
+- Snapshots are also taken automatically at regular temperature intervals
+- Each snapshot saves: temperature, total cost, full scoreArray copy
+- The EnergyGraph plots cost vs temperature; the user clicks on the curve to take a snapshot at that point or to select an existing one
+- The OutputPanel (FoldedScore, playback) displays whichever snapshot is currently selected
+- The user can compare multiple snapshots and pick the most musical one
+- The annealing can be paused, resumed, or stopped at any time

+This matches Jim's actual workflow: he takes 18 snapshots and listens to each to find the sweet spot near the phase transition.

+---

+## EDO Selector Design

+The EDO selector should have two modes:
+1. **Preset dropdown** with named EDOs Jim has actually used:
+   - 12 (standard Western, baseline reference)
+   - 19 (meantone, conventional note names work)
+   - 22 (magic comma territory)
+   - 34 (diaschisma temperament)
+   - 53 (Pythagorean/Hanson, very accurate fifths)
+   - 65
+   - 87
+   - 99
+   - 114
+   - 494 (very high precision)
+   - 612 (extreme precision)
+2. **Custom number input** for any EDO the user wants to try

+Below 100 is described by Jim as "already a vast universe."
+Above 100 is "fun enough" but takes longer to compute.

+---

+## Prime Selector Design

+Do NOT use a fixed list of checkboxes.
+The UI should:
+1. Show standard primes as quick-toggle buttons: 3, 5, 7, 11, 13
+2. Include an "Add prime" text input where the user can type any number
+3. Validate that the entered number is actually prime before accepting
+4. Display custom primes alongside the standard ones with a remove button
+5. Note that the comma file (commas_best.txt) only covers primes 2,3,5,7,11,13.
+   If the user selects prime 17 or higher, the comma file cannot be used for comma selection — warn the user and disable that step, or allow manual comma entry.

 ---